CSC207-UofT/course-project-time/phase2/specification.md

 The user will also be able to reschedule an event if they did not end up completing the event in the scheduled time, or if they want to change a time for the event.

 Furthermore, the application contains a notification system that notifies users when their events are about to begin so that the users do not miss their events, and when the tasks will be due.
-Users are able to set how long before the deadline should the notification be sent.
-Users can choose to be notified on their desktop or email, or both.
+Users can choose to be notified on their desktop or email, or both in the settings page.
+If an email notification is chosen, the user will also need to input their email.

+In the settings page, the user is also able to export their data as an ICS file.

 Lastly, there is be a pomodoro feature to help users work productively.
 The user will be able to select durations for "work time", and a "break time".
 Our program will then start timing and alternate between "work time" and "break time" for the user to work and take a break accordingly.
 The user is able to leave the pomodoro page without the timer stoping.